HoldenHall/4883-SWTools-Hall/Assignments/A05/README.md

 Run ascii_image.py on terminal and input the data it asks for.
-Font used SawarabiMincho-Regular.ttf
+Font used: SawarabiMincho-Regular.ttf
 Example:

 ```